 We want your views on how we can achieve this so watch this space!

-The second review found that the Transport Standards may not be meeting the current and future needs of people with disability or provide sufficient flexibility or guidance to providers and operators in their efforts to fulfil their obligations under the Disability Discrimination Act 1992.
+The second review of the Transport Standards found they may not be meeting the current and future needs of people with disability or provide sufficient flexibility or guidance to providers and operators in their efforts to fulfil their obligations under the Disability Discrimination Act 1992.
 The modernisation of the Transport Standards led by National Accessible Public Transport Advisory Committee (NAPTAC) has been ongoing since 2015.
-The approach was segmented and focused on industry perspectives for amendments to the existing prescriptive framework.
-The new reform approach will learn from that modernisation process and re-purpose the work in line with a broader reform strategy to ensure that removing discrimination against people with disability are the central focus and the full spectrum of solutions for reform can be considered.
+This initial approach was segmented and focused on industry perspectives for amendments to the existing prescriptive framework.
+The new reform approach will learn from that modernisation process and re-purpose the work in line with a broader reform strategy to ensure that removing discrimination against people with disability is the central focus and the full spectrum of solutions for reform can be considered.

 Guiding principles for the reform

 For the first time since the Transport Standards were developed in 2002, Ministers endorsed principles to guide the reform process.
 This will ensure all jurisdictions and the Australian Government are working together to achieve common goals as the legislation is updated.
-The principles place people with disability front and centre of the new reform process, recognising that access to public transport is a right for people with disability and recognise that access to public transport is not just about being compliant with standards but about providing an ongoing service for people with disability.
+The principles place people with disability front and centre of the new reform process, recognising that access to public transport is a right for people with disability and is not just about being compliant with standards but about providing an ongoing service for people with disability.